 Our Executive Director & Board

-Dr. Andy Sanders, the director of the Fishin’ Girl Catch and Release Initiative, Inc. is the husband of Cathy Sanders, founder and owner of Fishin’ Girl, and a respected leader and voice for women in fishing and faith-based community outreach.
+Dr. Andy Sanders, the Executive Director of the Fishin’ Girl Catch and Release Initiative, Inc. is the husband of Cathy Sanders, founder and owner of Fishin’ Girl, and a respected leader and voice for women in fishing and faith-based community outreach.

-Our official board is composed of two seasoned, full-time pastors; a pastor’s wife who serves as a branch manager in a local bank’s fraud unit; and a retired steel mill worker and veteran female administrator.
+Our official board is composed of two seasoned, full-time pastors; a pastor’s wife who serves as a branch manager in a local bank’s fraud unit; and a female retired steel mill worker.
 The Sanders have known all board members for many years.

 Our Director: Dr. Andy Sanders, Ed.D.